 The maintenance industry is rapidly evolving worldwide and the United Kingdom is no exception — maintenance service provider teams have to constantly adapt to new trends and technologies to meet increasingly high expectations with less time and resources available.
-But what are the main operational challenges that maintenance teams in the UK face currently?
+But what are the main operational challenges and priorities for maintenance teams in the UK?

-Infraspeak spoke to 50 British maintenance managers to understand what their main challenges are at the moment and what reasons they believe are behind them.
+Infraspeak spoke to 50 British maintenance managers to understand what their main challenges are at the moment and what reasons they believe are behind them, as well as their priorities for the year 2020.

 Even though the UK is ahead of their continental European counterparts in terms of digitalisation — paper dependency is still one of the main issues reported by Spanish and Portuguese maintenance managers —, some managers in the UK still consider paper to be an issue, though the problem is not so much the wastage, but the excessive bureaucracy.

-Multiple respondents state that they spend too much time doing paperwork (one respondent estimating that they spent more than half a day on paperwork per week!), mostly managing work orders and building reports.
+Multiple respondents say that spending less time doing paperwork is one of their main priorities (one respondent estimating that they spent more than half a day on paperwork per week!), especially for creating/managing work orders and building reports.

 Data Analysis and Report Building